genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 If you suspect contamination with primers, or some  other repetitive sequence.
 This should be evident from Sequence duplication levels and Overrepresented Sequences of the FastQC report.
-Keep in mind this application should not be used with RNA-seq data as it will remove observed differences in expression level.
+Keep in mind this application should not be used with RNA-Seq data as it will remove observed differences in expression level.

 Filter by Quality Scores
 ^^^^^^^^^^^^^^^^^^^^^^^^